 The manual installation allows you to fine-tune the installation process to your environment and is generally recommended for any production environment.

-ReportServer requires an installed Oracle Java Runtime Environment (JRE) in version 7 or 8 (Java 8 is supported as of ReportServer 3.0).
+ReportServer requires an installed Java Runtime Environment (JRE) in version 8 or newer.

 ReportServer can be configured to run in any application server that supports the Java Servlet Technology (e.g., Jetty, Tomcat or JBoss Wildfly).
 We recommend using Apache Tomcat (http://tomcat.apache.org/).

 In order to smoothly run ReportServer it is necessary to provide the application server with sufficient memory which usually means that you have to increase the default values.
 If too little memory is available then ReportServer might not start at all or your users might experience performance problems.
 The following recommendations are to be understood as lower bounds.
 Depending on your environment (the types of reports that you want to run and the number of users the system is to handle) you might need to increase these (especially the available heap size).

 We recommend to set the available permanent generation space (PermGenSpace) to at least 256mb (better 512mb).
 The maximal available heap size should be at least 1.5gb.

 Furthermore, the encoding should be set to UTF8.

 A sample configuration of the VM might look as follows:

 Further information can be found, for example, at http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html.

 Stop the application server, if it was running, and unpack the ReportServer archive to a directory called reportserver below the webapps directory of your application server (on Windows this could be, for example, C:\Program Files\Apache Tomcat\webapps; on Linux /var/tomcat/webapps).